metacpan/metacpan-cpan-extracted/distros/P/PDL-Cluster/README.txt

         University of Tokyo, 4-6-1 Shirokanedai, Minato-ku, Tokyo 108-8639, Japan.
 Contact: michiel.dehoon 'AT' riken.jp

-        See the files README.cluster, cluster.c, and cluster.h in the
+        See the files README.cluster, ccluster.c, and ccluster.h in the
         PDL::Cluster distribution for details.

-    *   PDL::Cluster wrappers (c) 2005-2018, Bryan Jurish.
+    *   PDL::Cluster wrappers (c) 2005-2021, Bryan Jurish.
 All rights
         reserved.
 This package is free software, and entirely without warranty.
 You may redistribute it and/or modify it under the same terms as Perl itself.